 Give your space life:

 After your move, the fun part can actually begin: adding all those new elements to your space in order to brighten it up and make it your own.
 You can get new curtains, a new rug, maybe some plants or hanging up a visually inviting poster or piece of art to refresh your abode.
 Moving into a studio apartment is an awesome way to really rethink what you need in your life.
-We at Homegrown Moving Company believe it is a fun and creative way to live, and we wish you a good time and good luck!
+We at Homegrown Moving and Storage Company believe it is a fun and creative way to live, and we wish you a good time and good luck!